alexa-labs/workshop-in-skill-purchasing/3 - Lab 2 Resources/README.md

     UPSELL_MESSAGE: 'You don\'t currently have any hints available.
 Would you like to know more about the five hint pack?',
     CURRENTLY_UNAVAILABLE: 'I am sorry.
 That hint pack is not available for purchase at this time.',

+### Lab 2 Recap

+Congrats!
+By following these steps you should have accomplished these goals:
+*

+* Update VUI
+* Add Upsell to Skill Code
+* Add Upsell to Skill Code
+* Add Hint Use to Skill Code

 Continue the workshop in [Lab 3](./../5%20-%20Lab$203%20Resources/README.md)

+Having trouble?
+Not sure you're on the right path?
+Check out [Completed Lab 2](./../4%20-%20Lab%202%20Completed/)